nagydani/seedling/seed/README.md

 hardware and the operating system (if there is one; some Seeds may run on the "bare metal").
 It is a program implementing the Seed language.
-The *Seed language* is a low-level programming language whose sole objective is to compile other Seeds and the Sprout (a hihger-level language with similar syntax, but richer semantics).
+The *Seed language* is a low-level programming language whose objective is to compile other Seeds and the Sprout (a hihger-level language with similar syntax, but richer semantics) as well as hardware drivers for it.

 All Seeds are written in Seed language, and thus can compile each other.
 Every computer architecture requires